Urpagin/Urpagin/README.md

 ### `doujinstyle-scraper` 📀🕺

-I love hoarding plenty of useless datum, burning them onto unyielding slabs of unfathomable origin, incomprehensible to an Albigensian heretic ❤️‍🔥
+The hoarder savours burning, more fiery than a Jabberwock's gaze, plenty of useless datum onto unyielding slabs of unfathomable origin, incomprehensible to an Albigensian heretic ❤️‍🔥

 Source: [https://github.com/Urpagin/doujinstyle-scraper](https://github.com/Urpagin/doujinstyle-scraper)